benedictwaweru/trading_app/README.md

-﻿# Digital Trading Platform with Django and RabbitMQ
+﻿# Digital Trading Platform with Django, React and RabbitMQ